alaabenfatma/VisualSR/README.md

   <li>Nodes : This is a project within which I have created many samples of how to create custom nodes.
 A class library (.dll) will be generated once the project is built.</li>
   <li>DEMO : This GUI will provide the user with a UX which can help demonstrate the capabilities of this project.</li>
 </ul>

+### 💕 Contributions
+The project is far from being perfect.
+Please do no hesitate to open issues, debug the code if needed or make pull requests!

 #### Please note that the rest not a documentation, it is nothing but an *eye-catcher*.
 Refer to this article [CODEPROJECT](https://www.codeproject.com/Articles/1239656/VisualSR) for more details.